-Yes, my baby nursery closet ideas are not the most glamorous, but they will help keep you sane.
-Here you can check out this article if you are looking for celebrity nursery inspiration, but I will just stick to basic DIY nursery closet organization ideas!
+Yes, these baby nursery & baby closet ideas are not the most glamorous, but they will help keep you sane.
+You can check out this article if you are looking for celebrity nursery inspiration.
+Keep reading if you are looking for basic DIY nursery organization ideas!

-Okay, so one of the biggest pains about dressing your baby is that all the sizes are slightly different depending on the brand.
+One of the biggest pains about dressing your baby is that all the sizes are slightly different depending on the brand.
 So one 6-9 month sleeper in one brand might not be the same as a sleeper in another brand.

 Therefore, as soon as you know that your baby no longer fits in an article of clothing, throw it in your too-small box.
 This box could be a simple cardboard box, repurposed box or fun container that you purchase.